Trading 212 is a popular UK-based broker offering various trading and investment products.

 Trading 212 Conversion Fees

 Conversion fees are charged when you trade products with a base currency different to the currency of your account balance.
 Conversion fees are only charged with the CFD Account.
 With a CFD Account, you’re charged a currency conversion fee of 0.5%.
-The available account currencies are EUR, USD and GBP.
+The available account currencies are EUR and GBP.

 If you trade with the Invest Account instead, you won’t be charged any conversion fees, regardless of the products you trade.